-This type of insurance cover provides coverage for third party liabilities including bodily injuries, death and property damage.
+This type of insurance coverage provides coverage for third-party liabilities including bodily injuries, death and property damage.
 It is compulsory according to the Motor Vehicles Act of 1988.

 This type of insurance provides coverage for the damage to the policyholder’s vehicle.
 It is not compulsory, however, provides greater protection than just third party insurance.